 Welcome back from what I hope was an

 enjoyable, productive and restorative few months.
-Mine included an
+Now back to work.

-I look forward to seeing you on Sept.17.
+I look forward to seeing you on Sept.16.

 -- Naomi Lehman, Pres.